- Call 404.385.1111

 All classified staff will be rated on the following competencies:

-All classified staff managers/supervisors will also be rated on the following three competencies:
+All classified staff managers/supervisors will also be rated on the following four Leadership Competencies:

 How do we rate competencies?

 Like performance goals, competencies are rated on a five point scale (Exceptional, Strong, Satisfactory, Needs Development, and Unsatisfactory) with the exception of Honesty/Integrity which will be rated as Meets or Fails to Meet.
 Supervisors/Managers determine whether or not employees demonstrate competencies through the review of overall performance, performance goals, customer/client feedback, and employee input.
 SMART performance and career development goals are excellent examples of how you demonstrate particular competencies.

 - Managing Performance

 As a manager, how do I manage performance throughout the year?

 Performance goals are discussed during the goal setting phase of the process.
 At the end of the review period, results will be compared to the expected outcome for each goal, project, and/or responsibility.
 Therefore, during the year, it’s important to capture specific information and examples of how the employee met or did not meet each expected goal, project, and/or responsibility.
 Feedback sessions throughout the year are necessary to ensure that expectations are being managed appropriately, that any opportunities can be addressed, and that there are no surprises at the end of the year.

 As an employee, how do I keep track of my performance throughout the year?